-Seahawks re-sign receiver Josh Gordon, though he still awaits reinstatement by NFL
+Seahawks re-sign receiver Josh Gordon, raising optimism he will be reinstated by NFL soon

 Seahawks coach Pete Carroll said in August the team is “very open to the thought” of signing Gordon.

 The signing comes as teams will have to begin paring their rosters down to 53 from 80.
-Gordon will not count against the 53-man roster while he is suspended.
+Gordon will not count against the 53-player roster while he is suspended.

-Jeremy Fowler of ESPN, though, reported that there could be good news coming soon on the reinstatement front for Gordon stating “I’m told his reinstatement process is going very well” and that because of that “Seattle got cranking on this” Wednesday night and then was able to get the contract done Thursday morning.
+ESPN’s Jeremy Fowler, though, reported there could be good news soon for Gordon: “I’m told his reinstatement process is going very well,” Fowler tweeted.
+Because of that “Seattle got cranking on this” Wednesday night, per Fowler, and the sides were able to get the contract done Thursday morning.

 The Seahawks have 12 other receivers on their roster after making a pair of additions this week, including bringing back 2014 second-round pick Paul Richardson.